gfritzdev/contentful-typegen/README.md

 # contentful-typegen

+**This library is not affiliated with, endorsed, or sponsored by Contentful.
+“Contentful” is a trademark of Contentful GmbH.**

 🛠️ Generate **TypeScript types** automatically from your [Contentful](https://www.contentful.com/) content models using the Contentful Management API.

-> Output is a `.d.ts` file with ergonomic interfaces, branded entries, and precise link narrowing — similar to [`contentful-typescript-codegen`](https://www.npmjs.com/package/contentful-typescript-codegen) but dependency-free and fully customizable.
+> Output is a `contentful.d.ts` file with ergonomic interfaces, branded entries, and precise link narrowing.

 ---